nikhil-malviya/-react-typescript-signals-parcel/README.md

-# React Template using Typescript, Signals and Parcel
+## React Template using Typescript, Signals and Parcel

-## Building the application

 In order to build the application, you need to have the following tools installed: